paulcorcuera/ksscorr/README.md

 `ksscorr` is a [Stata](http://www.stata.com/) wrapper of the Julia executable provided in the [VarianceComponentsHDFE.jl](https://github.com/HighDimensionalEconLab/VarianceComponentsHDFE.jl) package.
 It works by calling `inshell` (see [here](https://www.statalist.org/forums/forum/general-stata-discussion/general/1667486-new-package-inshell-available-on-the-ssc) for more details about this command) and running the routine based on the Stata options provided.
 The output of the Julia routine will be printed in the Stata window, and we provide an option to add the output of the Julia routine to the current dataset.
 The output from the Julia routine is:

 - An indicator of whether the observation belongs to the leave-out connected set.
-- The statistical leverages, refered to as Pii.
+- The statistical leverages, referred to as Pii.
 These can be used to construct leave-out variances of the outcome.
-- Variables related to the bias-correction routine, refered in the paper as Bii.
+- Variables related to the bias-correction routine, referred in the paper as Bii.
 - Extremely fast estimation of the two-way fixed effects model.
 It uses an approximate Cholesky solver based on [Laplacians.jl](https://github.com/danspielman/Laplacians.jl).

 You can check the new version additions [here](https://github.com/HighDimensionalEconLab/VarianceComponentsHDFE.jl/releases).